pages-themes/architect/index.md

 I'am not a professional, but love to create effects on the **Shadertoy** web site.

-[Here](https://www.shadertoy.com/user/sylvain69780) a link to my Shadertoy's pulished shaders.
+[Here](https://www.shadertoy.com/user/sylvain69780) a link to Shadertoy showing my published shaders.

+Below my experiments, by order of creation time.

 {% for my_shaders in site.data.my_shaders %}
   ![{{ my_shaders.title }}](https://www.shadertoy.com/media/shaders/{{ my_shaders.id }}.jpg)